vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 * It will be a complete piece of work that adds value in some way.
 * It will have a title that reflects the work within, and a summary that helps to understand the context of the change.
-* There will be well written commit messages, with well crafted commits that tell the story of the development of this work.
+* There will be well-written commit messages, with well-crafted commits that tell the story of the development of this work.
 * Ideally it will be small and easy to understand.
 Single commit PRs are usually easy to submit, review, and merge.
-* The code contained within will meet the best practises set by the team wherever possible.
+* The code contained within will meet the best practices set by the team wherever possible.

 A PR does not end at submission though.
 A code change is not made